History Articles - Timeline - Historic Maps - Bookstore - Links - Sponsors

 Click here to reach the Venice History Site.

-• Historic Maps - This area is graphics intensive and requires considerable download time.
-There are currently 6 interactive (click on) maps available.
-Each SVGA (700 x 500 pixels) map is approximately a 100K file.
+- Historic Maps - There are currently 6 interactive (click on) maps available.
 There are between 8 and 18 interactive click points on each map that show views of Coney Island and its amusement park attractions.
 Each click point brings up one or more views of the attraction.
-These are a combination of color antique postcards (45K) or B&W photos (35K).
+These are a combination of color antique postcards and B&W photos.
 Each view is captioned.
-Those that only have a VGA monitor will have no trouble with this section as the large maps will be scrollable.